PolygonTek/BlueshiftEngine/README.md

   1. Clone the repository `git clone --recursive git@bitbucket.org:PolygonTek/blueshift.git`

-  2. `cd blueshift`

-  3. Run `Copy-EngineData.bat` to copy essential data to the engine folder.
+  2. Run `Copy-EngineData.bat` to copy essential data to the engine folder.

-  4. Run `Build-Win64.bat` to build engine from the sources.
+  3. Run `Build-Win64.bat` to build engine from the sources.

 ## macOS and iOS